Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-composing.md

 ![](../../.gitbook/assets/assets2fstarcounter2fe48b74d0-8680-11e7-9944-1f85270462c62fe5df1df0-8680-11e7-9944-1f85270462c62fsim.png)

 In the example above, there are two apps, PetList and MedicalRecord.
 By default, they are stacked on top of each other.
-This makes it seem like they are not related, when they actually are.
+This makes it seem like the information coming from thems is not related, when it actually is.
 By Composing, we can move the table of examinations into the card from the PetList app and make it look like one coherent concept.
-In essence, we are **changing the composition but not the content** to combine apps that were not explicitly built to share the same screen.
+In essence, we are **changing the presentation but not the content** to combine apps that were not explicitly built to share the same screen.
 This is done without touching the source code of the individual apps.

 This ability of modifying the composition of views coming from different apps is crucial, especially when working with many apps.
 Without it, there would just be a stack of views with no meaningful visual context, as shown in this illustration: